-For Summer 2023, our students have been placed in Weinstein Hall in shared rooms.
-All program participants must sign the summer housing license to be included in the group reservation.
+All participants will be placed in traditional-style shared suites in Manhattan and must sign the summer housing license to be included in the group reservation.

 Admitted Students and their respective parents/guardians must review the Student Handbook and complete the mandatory forms linked within the handbook, including the Consent to Disclosure and the Overnight Leave Form.

 The Student Handbook includes information about NYU's Residential Rules and Policies for high school students.

 Who Can Apply

 How to Apply

 Summer Art Intensive applicants must complete an online application and a portfolio of work (10-20 images).
 Work documented does not have to be finished.
 Images selected should be artworks students feel are their most successful and original.
 Experimentation with new materials and mediums is encouraged.